mozilla-services/heka/docs/source/configuration.rst

 AMQPInput
 ---------

 Connects to a remote AMQP broker (RabbitMQ) and retrieves messages from the specified queue.
-If the message is serialized by hekad's AMQPOutput then the message will be de-serialized, otherwise the message will be run through the specified PayloadRegexDecoder's.
+If the message is serialized by hekad's AMQPOutput then the message will be de-serialized, otherwise the message will be run through the specified decoder.
 As AMQP is dynamically programmable, the broker topology needs to be specified.

 Parameters: